Evidence of Energy Injection in the Short and Distant GRB 250221A in a High Density Environment: Summary Discussion

-The complete multi-wavelength photometric follow-up and modelling of GRB~250221A provide key insights into its progenitor, central engine, and energy injection mechanisms, while afterglow spectroscopy proved crucial for characterizing the CBM of this short-duration burst.
+The complete multi-wavelength photometric follow-up and modelling of GRB~250221A provide key insights into its progenitor, central engine, and energy injection mechanisms, while afterglow spectroscopy proved crucial for the identification of the host galaxy (and therefore properties such as the SFR and distance).

 Together, these observations add to the growing number of long and short GRBs that exhibit rebrightening episodes in their afterglows, commonly attributed to refreshed shocks and late-time central engine activity \citep[e.g.][]{Granot+03,Fan-Xu-06,Soderberg+06,de-Ugarte+07,Troja2007,Rowlinson+13,Hascoet+12,Laskar2015,Laskar+18,Lamb2019,deWet+23,Moss+23,deWet+24,Schroeder+24,Schroeder+25}.
-The case of GRB~250221A demonstrates how coordinated, multi-wavelength follow-up and prompt spectroscopy can reveal new facets of GRB physics and challenge our current understanding of their progenitors.
+The case of GRB~250221A demonstrates how coordinated, multi-wavelength follow-up and prompt afterglow spectroscopy can reveal new facets of GRB physics and challenge our current understanding of their progenitors.